Lesson 2 of 6

 Outline of Colossians

 This section and the closing verses (4:7-18) form a ring around the letter.
-Here, Paul and Timothy greet those “in Christ” in the city of Colossae.
+Here, Paul and Timothy greet those “in Christ” in the city of Colossae and give an opening blessing.

-The authors offer petitions that resemble the prayers that appear at the letter’s end.
-These opening prayers express thanksgiving to God (1:3-8) and intercede on behalf of the Colossians (1:9-12).
+These opening prayers express thanksgiving to God for the faith, love, and hope demonstrated by the Colossians (1:3-8) and intercede on behalf of the Colossians for their continued spiritual growth (1:9-12).

 3. The Sovereignty of God’s Beloved Son (Colossians 1:13-20)

-Drawing upon an ancient hymn or confession about Christ, the letter describes Jesus as the one through whom God delivers, as God’s firstborn before creation and as God’s firstborn from the dead.
+Drawing upon a hymn or confession about Christ, the letter describes Jesus as the one through whom God delivers, as God’s firstborn before creation and as God’s firstborn from the dead.

 4. Proclaiming God’s Mystery: Christ (Colossians 1:21-2:5)

-Jesus Christ proclaims the mystery of God, a mystery that has been hidden for ages and generations, a mystery that God has chosen to make known among the nations.
+Paul rejoices in his sufferings for the sake of the gospel, in his calling to make known the mystery of God, a mystery that has been hidden for ages and generations and that God has now chosen to make known among the nations.
 Christ himself is the knowledge of God’s mystery.

 5. Christ’s Sovereignty over Rulers and Powers (Colossians 2:6-19)

-In its thematic and structural center (2:10b-15), the letter declares, “God made you alive together with him [Christ].”
+In its thematic and structural center (2:10b-15), the letter declares that in Christ, “the whole fullness of deity dwells bodily,” and that in baptism, believers have been buried and raised together with Christ.
 Just before this declaration is an exhortation to walk in Christ; an exhortation to grow in Christ follows the declaration.

 6. Identity with Christ’s Death and Resurrection (Colossians 2:20-3:17)

 Believers have died with Christ and been raised with him.
-Readers are instructed therefore to put to death their earthly members, having themselves been clothed as the elect of God.
+Readers are instructed therefore to put to death their earthly members, having themselves been clothed with the new self, chosen and beloved by God, and being renewed in the image of the Creator.

 7. Living in Community under Christ’s Sovereignty (Colossians 3:18-4:1)